nishio/EDSAC-on-browser/README.rst

  EDSAC Simulator on browser
 ============================

 I think EDSAC is good to learn machine language, because recent CPU is complex.

-My goal is to make a Python version to run on console, and a JavaScript version to run on browser.

-**NOTICE**

-This code is not complete yet.
+The 'initial order' of EDSAC reads human readable commands from punchtape and store machine readable instructions into its memory.
+It is very primitive programming language.

 Design
 ======